 Skip to main content

-Automation now eases manual processes in so many aspects of society, from smart home switches to manufacturing lines.
-It’s also helping those working in molecular biology, biotech and pharmaceuticals to find new efficiencies and cost savings.
-So why consider an upgrade from manual pipetting in your lab?
+We’ve all probably seen how automation eases manual processes in so many aspects of society, from smart home switches to manufacturing lines, and it comes as no surprise that there has also been a real shift to automation in medical laboratory science.
+At the moment, automation is helping those working in molecular biology, biotech, and pharmaceuticals to find new efficiencies and cost savings.
+With that in mind, here are additional reasons why you should consider an upgrade from manual pipetting to an automatic pipette or pipetting robot in your lab.

-If you or your lab techs carry out any level of routine pipetting, then you’ve probably considered the possibility of automation.
-Here are the different pipetting methods to consider.
+If you or your lab techs carry out any level of routine pipetting, then you’ve probably already considered the possibility of biotechnological equipment automation.
+Here are the different pipetting methods to consider:

 Manual pipetting